Skip to content

 • Using this feature will notify all participants and automatically bring them to the specific page.

-You can view a short video of directing others to a page here: https://training.thomsonreuters.ca/media/1_07xhn1z9
+A short video on directing others to a page is here: https://training.thomsonreuters.ca/media/1_07xhn1z9

-If you have been moving between documents in Case Center and want to return to the pages you have previously viewed, click on “Find” at the top of the screen to make additional feature buttons appear.
+Counsel and parties can return to the pages they have previously viewed by clicking on “Find” at the top of the screen to make additional feature buttons appear.

-• If you have been navigating through many pages of material, you can select Viewing History to generate a popup that will allow you to see all the pages and documents you have accessed during the hearing.
+• Select Viewing History to generate a popup that will show all the pages you have accessed during the hearing.
 From this popup you can select the page you would like to return to.

-There are different options to view more than one Case Center document on your screen.
+There are different options to view more than one Case Center document on the screen.

 To open another version of the Review screen: